juju/docs/src/en/charms-storage-k8s.md

 kubectl describe pv
 ```

-!!!
-Important:
-    The storage classes that will subsequently be created must have names that
-    are prefixed with the name of the model in use.
-We've included the model
-    name of 'lxd-k8s-model' in various places to emphasise the importance of
+The example YAML-formatted files `lxd-op1.yaml` and `lxd-vol1.yaml` define
+volumes for operator storage and charm storage respectively that get created by
-    the model.
+the `kubectl` command.

-The content of the storage definition files are given below.
-Typically multiple
+The content of the storage class definition files are given below.
+Typically
-charm storage volumes would be required.
-Note that operator storage needs a
+multiple charm storage volumes would be required.
+Note that operator storage
-minimum of 1024 MiB.
+needs a minimum of 1024 MiB.

 ^# lxd-k8s-model-op1.yaml